sverrirs/jekyllonwindows/1-ruby-and-devkit.md

 ## Summary
 That’s it!
 If all went well, you now have a working Ruby installation on your machine and you can build fully functional executables using the Ruby Development Kit.

-Ruby includes a way to install so-called gems—software packages that you can use from the command line.
-Jekyll is one of them!
+Ruby includes a way to install so-called gems—software packages that you can use from the command line and Jekyll is one of them!
 Click the button below to find out how you can successfully install it.